enterstudio/BEANstack/README.md

 [![Build Status](https://travis-ci.org/Thoughtscript/BEANstack.svg)](https://travis-ci.org/Thoughtscript/BEANstack)

 This was a test from maybe a year and a half ago.

+It's on the free tier of Heroku so (slow your roll) - spin up time takes time oh yeah.

 Bootstrap Express Angular 1.5 Node Example.